RobertTan1/wordle_solver/README.md

 Run each sequentially in order to run game.

+Current performance:
+Average guesses to succeed: 3.90
+Win Rate: 99.3% (ability to guess in 6 words or less)

-Current performance: 3.98 guesses needed on average (down from 5 guesses the previous day).
-Based on improvement rate, I could get it down to 3.5 with more time.
+Based on improvement rate, I could get it down to 3.5 with more time